 Milk sample plate with bacterial growth

-Once the laboratory has grown the bacteria, they can also check if they are resistant or sensitive to a predetermined list of antibiotics (‘sensitivity testing’).
+Once the laboratory has grown the bacteria, they can also check if they are resistant or susceptible to a predetermined list of antibiotics (‘susceptibility testing’).
 While this does not guarantee that an infected cow will be cured by a particular antibiotic, as conditions on a laboratory plate can differ dramatically from conditions in the udder, it is important to be aware of any resistance issues that may be emerging on farm and to choose a treatment that should be effective.

-Antimicrobial sensitivity plate
+Antimicrobial susceptibility plate

 To get good results……take good samples, and use a laboratory that has a proven performance record i.e. a CellCheck Partner Laboratory.